Mantonio02/MyRepo/dat250-expass6.md

 ## Pending issues
 - Although I solved the installation, I was still not able to compile the files according to the tutorials.
 However, I managed to run the files anyway through the mentioned method from the 2nd experiment of this assigment.
 - I made an entirely new project for this assignment through the IDE I used (IntelliJ), and have not merged it properly with this repository.
-The folder expass6 and all of its content are a part of that project.
+The folder <a href=https://github.com/Mantonio02/MyRepo/tree/main/expass6>expass6</a> and all of its content are a part of that project.